Marianne Richter

 Liniert

 Torsten Ruehle filtert und liniert die Welt.
-In den Bildern liegt eine mit der Betrachtung wachsende Ruhe und Unruhe zugleich.
-Aufwendig collagierte Leuchtbilder zeigen ein vielschichtiges Spiel von Konturen, Form und Farben und führen das Thema der Linie fort - wieder ist sie prägendes Element seltsamer Konstellationen.
-Wie in den Ölbildern entsteht eine besondere Spannung zwischen plastischen Bildinhalten und zweidimensionaler, artifizieller Linie; dazwischen liegt eine eigenartige und einzigartige Wirkung.
+In den Bildern liegt eine mit der Betrachtung wachsende Ruhe und Unruhe zugleich, die aus dem vielschichtigen Spiel der konturierten Form entspringt.
+Aufwendig collagierte Leuchtbilder führen das seit vielen Jahren grundlegende Thema der Linie fort - wieder ist sie prägendes Element seltsamer Konstellationen.
+Wie in den Ölbildern entsteht eine ganz besondere Spannung zwischen plastischen Bildinhalten und gemalter, immer zweidimensional und artifiziell wirkender Linie; dazwischen liegt eine eigenartige und einzigartige Wirkung.
 Die Beleuchtung schafft über die Kästen hinaus Atmosphäre im Raum – die Linierung verschwimmt.

 (The Paintings of Torsten Ruehle)